 - managing disabilities

 Our research programs are implemented with diverse populations, locations and settings in Florida, across the US and around the world.
-The Department houses the new Center for Behavioral Economic Health Research with a mission to save lives, control diseases and promote well-being through innovative research, training and practice on applied information and communication technologies for health.
+The Department houses the new Center for Behavioral Economic Health Research with a mission to stimulate research, applications, and education aimed at understanding and promoting human health behavior change, guided by the unifying trans-discipline of behavioral economics.